microsoft/bedrock/docs/firstWorkload/README.md

 ### Configure GitOps Repo

-Update the `gitops_ssh_url` to your GitOps resource manifest repo, using the `ssh` url format available when you clone the repo from Github.
+Update the `gitops_ssh_url` to your GitOps resource manifest repo, using the `ssh` url format available when you clone the repo from Azure DevOps.
 For example: `git@ssh.dev.azure.com:v3/myOrganization/myProject/app-cluster-manifests`.

 Set the `gitops_ssh_key` to the GitOps private key we created previously.
 If you followed those steps, you can set this value to `~/cluster-deployment/keys/gitops-ssh-key`.